feed4love/basic_bank/README.md

 12) Basic security has been replaced by JWT security (HS512.)
 The endpoints are /api/user/register and /api/auth/login.
 The context paths /api/debug , /api/user and /api/auth are not filtering by JWT.
 The database is H2, so each time the server start is need to register a new user.

-13) All the endpoints that are not included or directly referenced in the requirements, or they are needs based on asumptions, are accesible by a unique controller for this tasks, will startup according the value of com.inrip.bank.param.debug.enabled.
-Also several services are going to include debug traces on json responses if this parameter is set to true.
+13) All the endpoints that are not included or directly referenced in the requirements, or they are needs based on asumptions, are accesible by a debug controller for this tasks.
+Is going to startup according the value of com.inrip.bank.param.debug.enabled.
+Also several services are going to include debug traces on the json responses if this parameter is set to true.

 14) The endpoint to retrieve transactions by account_iban has been protected to return a maximun of items defined by com.inrip.bank.param.security.max_items_size_protection.
 The client side can especify the page and the size of the result list.
 By default, the controller set the page to 0 and the size to 5.
 If the request has set a page where isn't data to response or the items requested are more than the configured protection, then the service will returns empty Http204 NO CONTENT.